 Okay, that was my sodium rant.
 Now I need to talk about potassium, because it’s all tied up in this blood pressure question.

-Higher potassium intakes are uncontroversially associated with lower blood pressure, yet only 3% of US Americans get the Institute of Medicine recommended 4.7 grams of potassium per day.
+Higher potassium intakes are uncontroversially associated with lower blood pressure, yet only 20–40% of US Americans consume the daily adequate intake of 3.4 grams for men and 2.6 grams for women.
+Not to mention, optimal intakes may sit closer to 3.5–5 grams of potassium each day.
 This contributes to higher blood pressure and increased heart disease risk, and this increased risk is blamed on sodium.
 Let me explain how.

 Potassium is the other big confounder.
 High salt generally means low potassium, which is bad news for blood pressure.
 But in the context of a high-potassium diet, there’s no evidence that moderate sodium intakes (4–6 grams per day) increase the risk of hypertension.